 This model is a slightly cheaper version of the S6 with some downgrades in its navigational system we’ll look at in a little bit.
 But based on tests, it still has the same efficiency as other more expensive Roborock options making it a popular choice.

 The good news is this variant retains the same high-end app features such as the Multi-Level Map Saving capability and Zone Cleanup.

 A Less Expensive Alternative To The Roborock S6

 Roborock S6 Pure Review

-Take note that these downgrades do not affect the S6 Pure’s navigation, and it remains one of the more efficient smart robotic vacuums I’ve tested.
-It also has more power compared to the S5 Max and S6 MaxV in most of the power settings.
+Please take note that these downgrades do not affect the S6 Pure’s navigation, and it remains one of the more efficient smart robotic vacuums I’ve tested.
+It also has more airflow compared to the S5 Max and S6 MaxV in most of the power settings.

 - Airflow tests reveal that this model has more power than the S5 Max and S6 MaxV.

-- Larger water thank capacity than the Roborock S6 so it’ll mop a larger area.
+- Larger water tank capacity than the Roborock S6, so it’ll mop a larger area.

 - Less expensive than the Roborock S6.

 - Convenience features such as no-go zones, selective room cleaning, and multi-level maps are available.